-Chances are, many drivers in North Carolina are breaking the law without even realizing it.
+Chances are that many drivers in North Carolina are breaking the law without even realizing it.
 Most drivers are either unaware or don’t understand the current law in North Carolina when it comes to regulating license plate frames and covers.
-If you were to take a moment and notice other cars that you pass every day, you will see many of them have some type of license plate frame or cover that either displays their favorite sports team or advertises the dealership from which the vehicle was purchased.
+If you were to take a moment and notice other cars that you pass every day, you would see many of them have some type of license plate frame or cover that either displays their favorite sports team or advertises the dealership from which the vehicle was purchased.

+License plate frames can be a fun and creative way to decorate or customize your vehicle and add that personal touch, but they can pose a problem.
 Under N.C.
 Gen. Stat. §20-63, “any operator of a motor vehicle who covers any registration plate with any frame or transparent, clear, or color-tinted cover that makes a number or letter included in the vehicle’s registration, the State name on the plate, or a number or month on the registration renewal sticker on the plate illegible commits an infraction and shall be penalized under G.S.
 14-3.1.”

-The take away is that not all license plate frames and covers are illegal, but whether or not they are illegible could be subjective.
+The takeaway is that not all license plate frames and covers are illegal, but whether or not they are illegible could be subjective.
 The best policy is to just remove that license plate frame or cover and find another way to support your favorite team.